 Prognosis of spinal degeneration

-Although little can be done to reverse the degenerative changes to the spine associated with this condition, most patients can have a good outcome with appropriate management.
-Many patients with mild to moderate degenerative changes to the spine can often experience little or no symptoms with appropriate management and remain active with some lifestyle modifications.
-Patients with more severe degeneration can also demonstrate significant improvements with appropriate management, although typically, they may require more significant lifestyle modifications and often experience more severe symptoms and functional limitations.
+Although the degenerative changes associated with this condition are largely irreversible, most patients can expect a good prognosis with appropriate physiotherapy management.
+The majority of patients with mild to moderate spinal degeneration who are managed appropriately can often experience minimal or no symptoms.
+These patients can also generally remain active with some recreational or lifestyle modifications.
+Patients who have severe degenerative changes can also improve significantly with appropriate management.
+However, these patients often require more prominent lifestyle modification and typically experience more significant functional limitation and symptoms.

 Physiotherapy for spinal degeneration